 Soviets' first atomic bomb test, 1949

 Communism was a terrible system, and caused everything from poverty and oppression to forced labor and mass murders, in those countries that fell victim to it.
-We couldn't do anything about it where it already existed, not without getting into another shooting war - which after 1949, could have become a nuclear war (as that was the year the Soviets got the bomb) - but we could prevent it from expanding further, into more and more innocent victim nations.
+We couldn't do anything about it where it already existed, not without getting into another shooting war - which after 1949, could have become a nuclear war (as that was the year the Soviets got the bomb).
+But we could prevent it from expanding further, into more and more innocent victim nations.
 Our struggle with communism had many diverse aspects, ranging from building up nuclear weapons as a deterrent, to dangerous spy missions in the Soviet Union, to actual shooting wars in Korea and Vietnam.
 But all aspects of the struggle had one thing in common: to keep communism from expanding further, and to keep it from making helpless victims out of ever larger portions of the world's population.
-We lost in some of those areas (notably Vietnam), but we were ultimately successful in others; and prevented communism from spreading to South Korea, Nicaragua, and Afghanistan (among others).
+We lost in some of those areas (notably Vietnam), but we were ultimately successful in others; and prevented communism from spreading to Greece, South Korea, and Afghanistan (among others).

 Battle of Seoul, 1950 (during Korean War)